 The shikhara underwent a notable transformation over the centuries and from region to region.
 The main 3 types – for example

 The terms derived from lata (a climbing plant) have a square ground plan, where small Amalakas or amlas divide the tower into stories but without interrupting the upthrust of the parabolic curve.
 However, Urushringas or Angashikhara (miniature shikhara) had incorporated in spiral construction to create ascending borders in the intricate structure which makes corners.
 Also, one of the best examples of this type is the Lingraja temple.

-Gatherings a number of Angshikhara of different sizes around the tower which strengthens the rotundity of the edges.
+Gatherings a number of Angshikhara of different sizes around the tower strengthens the rotundity of the edges.
 An example of this type is the Kandariya Mahadeo temple.

 Bhumija (daughter from the earth)

-It has a circular or star-shaped ground plan with Shikharas or other reproduction of miniature sanctuaries placed on top of one another in parallel rows interrupted by the vertical band.
+It has a circular or star-shaped ground plan with Shikharas or other reproductions of miniature sanctuaries placed on top of one another in parallel rows interrupted by the vertical band.
 The most important example of this style is the Udayeshvara temple in Madhya Pradesh.

 Temple complex of Khajuraho- An eternal expression of love example of North Indian style

 - Moreover, the North-central Indian temples of Khajuraho.
 However, the temples at Khajuraho, built by the chandelle rulers around 1000 ad are at the pinnacle of the Nagari architectural style.
 The Nagari style has several different features, all of which are clearly manifested in the temples at Khajuraho.
 The Khajuraho temples are grounded in 3 geographical divisions: western, eastern, and southern.